pyeventsourcing/eventsourcing/docs/topics/domain.rst

         def _pickup(self, at):
             self.pickedup_at = at

+Because the command methods are decorated in this way, when the ``confirm()`` method is called, an ``Order.Confirmed`` event will be triggered.
+When the ``_pickup()`` method is called, an ``Order.PickedUp`` event will be triggered.
+Those event classes are defined automatically from the method signatures.
+The ``pickup()`` method is a good example of a command method that needs to do some work before an event is triggered.
+The body of the ``pickup()`` method is executed when the command method is called and before an event is triggered, whereas the body of the ``_pickup()`` method is executed after the event is triggered and each time the event is applied to evolve the state of the aggregate.

 We can use the event sourced ``Order`` aggregate in the same way as the undecorated ordinary Python ``Order`` class.
 The event sourced version has the advantage